coderustle/budgetcli/README.md

 pip install budgetcli
 ```

-In order to use the app you need first to enable Google Spreadsheet API and to generate app credentials with a
+In order to use the app you need first to enable Google Spreadsheet API.
+Please follow this link for more details: [Authorize credentials for a desktop application](https://developers.google.com/sheets/api/quickstart/python)
-`client_id` and a `client_secret`.

-Please follow the following link for more details: [Authorize credentials for a desktop application](https://developers.google.com/sheets/api/quickstart/python)

 ## Configuration
 Before start adding transactions and data, you need to do the following steps:

 **Provide Google spreadsheet id**
+The spreadsheet id can be found in the browser url, for example `https://docs.google.com/spreadsheets/d/SPREADSHEET_ID/edit#gid=2121817768`.
 ```
 budgetcli config spreadsheet-id ID
 ```